 Technically this is in the Lake Hāwea area, but the closest larger (more well known) town is Wanaka.
 If you are driving from Queenstown, head over the Crown Range Highway for views of the valley (most of the time).
 As you can see there is this thing called an inversion that keeps the area free of sunshine for most days in May and June.
 The clouds had cleared upon our return to QT.

-I was starting to regret my suggestion of this hike, but we patiently continued with hope Eventually we started to see some blue sky breaking through the cloudy haze and when we broke the cloudy plane we shrieked with excitement.
+I was starting to regret suggesting this hike, but we patiently continued filled with hope.
+Eventually the blue sky began breaking through the cloudy haze and when we popped above the cloudy plane we shrieked with excitement.
 It was magic.
 The entire hike above the clouds was.

 In all of my days of mountain hiking, I have never had a day like this.
 My heart was filled with so much joy!